 New Disney Genie+ is here, read more here.
 Lines at Disneyland can get very long.
 If you don’t want to waste your time in the stand by line then you should consider Disney Genie+ to skip the lines.
 If you’re familiar with the old FastPass system then you’ll want to read up on the new way to skip lines.
 Familiarize yourself by reading this post about why I recommend Disney Genie+ for your magical vacation!

 Guests with disabilities.
 The parks are very accommodating for guests with disabilities.
 If you need to rent a scooter I have used A Scooter 4 U several times.
 Call Jerry at 562-697-7725 and tell him I sent you for the BEST rate.
 I rented a scooter 3 months post bilateral knee replacement with no problems.
-Rent the scooter, they deliver to your hotel and they are almost 1/2 the price of a Disney rental!
+Rent the scooter and they deliver to your hotel!

 Things to do 60 days before your visit